backstage/backstage/plugins/catalog-backend-module-incremental-ingestion/README.md

 Now that you have your new Incremental Entity Provider, we can connect it to the catalog.

-## Adding an Incremental Entity Provider to the catalog (New Backend)
+## Adding an Incremental Entity Provider to the catalog

-We'll assume you followed the <a href="#installation-new-backend">Installation</a> instructions.
+We'll assume you followed the [Installation](#installation-new-backend) instructions.
 Now create a module inside `packages/backend/src/extensions/catalogCustomIncrementalIngestion.ts`.

 ```ts
 import {